Information for International Applicants to Pharmacy

 They are the University's support network for International Students and applicants.
 Please find below a brief outline of Tier 4 processes and regulations more detailed information and support will need to be obtained through International@CampusLife.

-In order to enrol students will need to pay the first instalment of their fees.
-(50% of Year one fee minus £2000 deposit)
+In order to enrol on the MPharm degree, you will need to pay the first instalment of the fees (50% of Year one fee minus £4000 deposit)

 The second instalment is due in the February

-Placements take place across the region.
-Transport between sites is at the expense of the student.
+Students benefit greatly from wide and varied pharmacy placement experiences, as such placements may take place across the region.
+Transport between sites is typically at the expense of the student.
 Please contact the Medical School Student Information and Education Office for further information.

-All applicants are advised to ensure that Swansea University's PMQ is recognised by the medical standards authority of the country in which they wish to practise.
+All applicants are advised to ensure that Swansea University's MPharm Pharmacy degree is recognised by the relevant pharmacy regulatory body of the country in which they wish to practise.